 - While traditional care for infants experiencing withdrawal involves tapering doses of opioids, this should not be the first option.
 Preliminary studies on preterm infants treated with morphine for pain and studies exposing laboratory animals to morphine, heroin, methadone, and buprenorphine reveals structural brain changes and changes in neurotransmitters.
 While few follow-up studies exist, those available are worrisome for long-term deficits in cognitive function, memory, and behavior.
-Reduction in any exposure to opioids should be the goal for the fetus and newborn. - Approaches to reducing the incidence and severity of NAS/NOWS include: - The use of nonpharmacologic techniques to calm and ameliorate symptoms. - The adoption of and strict adherence to protocols to assess and treat with pharmacologic medication(s) if nonpharmacologic care is not sufficient. - Inter-rater reliability testing when using standard assessment tools (such as the modified Finnegan tool). - Strict rooming-in protocols, rather than placement in neonatal intensive care units, combined with extensive parent education programs improves family involvement and is shown to reduce lengths of stay and the need for pharmaceutical treatment of infants with NAS/NOWS.
-When mothers are in stable treatment programs and are stable on safely prescribed medications, breastfeeding has also been shown to reduce symptoms of NAS/NOWS.
+Reduction in any exposure to opioids should be the goal for the fetus and newborn. - Approaches to reducing the incidence and severity of NAS/NOWS include: - The use of nonpharmacologic techniques to calm and ameliorate symptoms. - The adoption of, and strict adherence to, protocols to assess and treat with pharmacologic medication(s) if nonpharmacologic care is not sufficient. - Inter-rater reliability testing when using standard assessment tools (such as the modified Finnegan tool). - Strict rooming-in protocols, rather than placement in neonatal intensive care units, combined with extensive parent education programs improve family involvement and is shown to reduce lengths of stay and the need for pharmaceutical treatment of infants with NAS/NOWS.
 When mothers are in stable treatment programs and are stable on safely prescribed medications, breastfeeding has also been shown to reduce symptoms of NAS/NOWS.